Table of Contents

 Representative Senators shall serve a three-year term.
 The terms shall be staggered, either by agreement or by lot, under the supervision of the Chair of the Structure and Functions Subcommittee.
 Approximately one-third of the Senatorial terms shall expire each year.

-2.4 DUTIES OF SCHOOL MEMBERS TO THE ACADEMIC SENATE
+2.4 DUTIES OF REPRESENTATIVE MEMBERS TO THE ACADEMIC SENATE

-School Members of the Academic Senate are expected to understand and be able to articulate the variety of viewpoints of the faculty in their Schools.
-Senate Members are considered trustees when voting.
-Structure & Functions will provide to Senators and Committee Members a set of suggested means for gathering opinions and what should be considered when deciding how to vote.
-The Senate uses Robert’s Rules and School Members should familiarize themselves with the process of the Senate.
+Representative members of the Senate are expected to understand and be able to articulate the variety of viewpoints of the faculty in their Schools or representative bodies.
+Senators are considered trustees when voting.
+The Senate uses Robert’s Rules and members should familiarize themselves with the process of the Senate.

 2.5 ATTENDANCE AND PROXIES

-If a representative Senator must be absent from a meeting of the Senate, he or she shall, in a note to the Secretary of the Senate, designate a faculty proxy from the represented body who is not a member of the Senate.
-If a Senator is absent from three regularly scheduled meetings of the Senate during a year without a proxy, his or her seat shall be declared vacant by the Secretary of the Senate.
-There shall be no standing proxies and no one shall carry more than one proxy at any meeting.
+If a representative Senator must be absent from a meeting of the Senate, they shall, in a note to the Secretary of the Senate, designate a faculty proxy from the represented body who is not a member of the Senate.
+If a Senator is absent from three regularly scheduled meetings of the Senate during a year without a proxy, their seat shall be declared vacant by the Secretary of the Senate.
+There shall be no standing proxies, and no one shall carry more than one proxy at any meeting.
+If a Senator is unable to attend meetings regularly, leave should be requested as specified in 2.7.

 2.6 RESIGNATION

-If a Representative Senator must resign from the Senate, he or she shall notify the Secretary of the Senate.
+If a representative Senator must resign from the Senate, they shall notify the Secretary of the Senate.
+The seat is then declared vacant, and a replacement will be seated according to the procedures in 2.8.

 2.7 LEAVES

-For compelling reasons and with Senate approval, a Representative Senator may take a leave for no more than one semester.
+For compelling reasons (e.g., sabbatical or medical leave) and with Senate approval, a representative Senator may take a leave of no more than one semester.
+If a leave is approved, a replacement will be elected according to the procedures in 2.8.

 2.8 REPLACEMENT